The 12 Best Flashlights in 2024

 $$$$

-The HDS Rotary is arguably a grail light for many, and for a good reason.
+The HDS Rotary is arguably a grail light for many EDCers, and for a good reason.
 It combines an extremely rugged build with an intuitive UI that makes it easy to use, all while utilizing a common battery in the CR123A.
 You only need to click the tail cap push button to activate the light, and then you can use the unique rotary control to switch between 24 steps of adjustable brightness going all the way up to 250 lumens.
-Of course, you can always press and hold the button to skip straight to maximum brightness.
-It’s a dead-simple interface that takes all the complication out of this everyday carry essential, efficiently giving you the exact light you need at the push of a button.
+Of course, you can always just press and hold the button to skip straight to maximum brightness.
+It’s a dead-simple interface that takes all the complication out of this EDC essential, efficiently giving you the exact light you need at the push of a button.

 CR123A